-Alcohol consumption seems very natural in our society, and it is a widely accepted social behavior, and many often seem to forget about the consequences that alcohol can cause.
-Alcohol is legal as opposed to other drugs, so it is not taken as a serious problem in our society.
+Alcohol consumption seems very natural in the society, and it is a widely accepted social behavior, and many often seem to forget about the consequences that alcohol can cause.
+Alcohol is legal as opposed to other drugs, so it is not taken as a serious problem in the society.
 Still, alcohol is at the top of the list when it comes to counting alcohol addicts who lost control of their lives due to excessive drinking.

 IN 2015, the National Survey on Drug Use and Health (NSDUH) conducted a survey to raise awareness of alcohol use and abuse in the USA and how many people are actually in the risky stage of alcohol use.

 When it comes to statistical data alcohol consumption ranks very high, and its prevalence is far beyond 50%.
 In 2015, in the survey, more than 86% of people from 18 onwards admitted to having consumed alcohol at least once in their lifetime.
 The percentage is somewhat smaller when it comes to alcohol consumption during the year before the survey where 70% admitted to have been regularly drinking alcohol for the whole year.

 Excessive alcohol drinking is also often the case.
 In 2015, a study showed that 26% of people over 18 admitted to binge drinking only for the month preceding the survey.
 Binge drinking refers to alcohol consumption that accounts for 0.08 g/dL of alcohol in blood and on average it means 4 drinks for the ladies and 5 for the gentlemen.

 Heavy drinking is defined as binge drinking that repeats itself for 5 to 6 days within one month.
 7% of people over 18 admitted having engaged in heavy drinking for the month preceding the survey according to this definition.